grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 # OPAQUE

-OPAQUE {{opaque-paper}} is a Strong Asymmetric Password-Authenticated Key Exchange (Strong aPAKE) built on an oblivious pseudo-random function (OPRF) and authenticated key exchange protocol that is secure against key-compromise impersonation (KCI) attacks.
+OPAQUE {{opaque-paper}} is a Strong Asymmetric Password-Authenticated Key Exchange (Strong aPAKE) built on an oblivious pseudo-random function (OPRF), and authenticated key exchange protocol that is secure against key compromise impersonation (KCI) attacks and provides forward secrecy.
 Unlike previous PAKE methods such as SRP {{?RFC2945}}
 and SPAKE-2 {{?I-D.irtf-cfrg-spake2}}, which require a public salt value, a Strong aPAKE leverages the OPRF private key as salt, making it resistant to pre-computation attacks on the password database stored on the server.

-TLS 1.3 provides a KCI-secure key agreement algorithm suitable for use with OPAQUE.
+TLS 1.3 provides a KCI-secure key agreement algorithm suitable for usage with OPAQUE.
 This document describes two instantiations of OPAQUE in TLS 1.3: one based on digital signatures, called OPAQUE-Sign, and one on Diffie-Hellman key agreement, called OPAQUE-KEX.

 OPAQUE consists of two distinct phases: password registration and authentication.
-We will describe the mechanisms for password registration in this document but it is assumed to have been done outside of a TLS connection.
+We will describe the mechanisms for password registration in this document but it is assumed that it is done outside of a TLS connection.
 During password registration, the client and server establish a shared set of parameters for future authentication and two private-public key pairs are generated, one for the client and one for the server.
-The server keeps its private key and stores an encapsulated copy of the client’s key pair along with its own public key in an “envelope” that is encrypted with the result of the OPRF operation.
+The server keeps its private key and stores an encapsulated copy of the client’s private key along with its own public key in an “envelope” that is encrypted with the result of the OPRF operation.
-Note that it is possible for the server to use the same key for multiple clients.
+Note that it is possible for the server to use the same private key for multiple clients.
 It may be necessary to permit multiple simultaneous server keys in the even of a key rollover.
 The client does not store any state nor any PKI information.